Podcasts

 the daily grind side of the business.
 So you make a better business for the employees, your team, but also for yourself.
 So it’s a win-win, isn’t it?

 Absolutely, and it really starts here, doesn’t it?
 If people are excited and interested about exiting their business and want to know how sellable it is, just go to succession.plus and fill in the, how many questions?
 24, 25 question, sellability score, and just start from there.
-What we do love is having conversations with people as well. we do recognize that people…
+What we do love is having conversations with people as well. we do recognise that people…

 learn, engage and progress in different ways.
 We’re all different.
 Some people want to study all the paperwork and we’ve got tons of that that we can share.
-We’ve got a 310 page book, which is a case study of a client, all anonymized, of course.
+We’ve got a 310 page book, which is a case study of a client, all anonymised, of course.
 And then right through to the other end, there’s some people are much more relationship driven that would rather sit and have a face to face conversation.
 If people want to do that over a cup of coffee, that’s great.
 But start with a sellability score.

 Get a baseline for whether your business is saleable.
 Are the owners ready?
 Is the business ready?
 Are the numbers right?
 Get a feel for the balance of that and you’re off and running on a journey to successfully exit.